foss42/apidash/README.md

 [![Discord Server Invite](https://img.shields.io/badge/DISCORD-JOIN%20SERVER-5663F7?style=for-the-badge&logo=discord&logoColor=white)](https://bit.ly/heyfoss)

+### Please support this initiative by giving this project a Star ⭐️

-API Dash is a beautiful open-source cross-platform HTTP Client that can help you explore APIs.
+API Dash is a beautiful open-source cross-platform API Client that can help you easily create & customize your API requests, visually inspect responses and generate Dart code on the go.

+## Download
+API Dash is available for Mac, Windows, and Linux and can be downloaded from the below link.
+Link -

+## Features of API Dash

+### Create & Customize API Requests
-Using API Dash, you can draft API requests via an easy to use GUI.
-It allows you to:
+Using API Dash, you can draft API requests via an easy to use GUI which allows you to:
-- Create different types of HTTP requests (GET, POST, PUT, etc.)
+- Create different types of HTTP requests (GET, HEAD, POST, PATCH, PUT and DELETE)
 - Easily manipulate and play around with request inputs like headers, query parameters and body.

+### Visually inspect API Responses
+Using API Dash, you can:
-- Parse the response to inspect the outputs (HTTP status code, error messages, header, body, time taken) to better understand, debug and test the APIs.
+- Inspect the API Response (HTTP status code, error message, headers, body, time taken)
+- View formatted code previews for responses of various content types like JSON, XML, YAML, HTML, SQL, etc.
+- For APIs which return results as images, API Dash helps you save a lot of time by directly previewing these results and supports a wide variety of image file formats such as jpeg, png, gif, etc.

+### Generate Dart Code Automatically
+API Dash is the **only** open source API client that supports advanced Dart code generation so that you can easily integrate APIs in your Dart/Flutter project.
+For each request, you can click on **View Code** to directly view the corresponding Dart code which you can then *Copy* and directly run it on DartPad.

 ![apidash (1)](https://user-images.githubusercontent.com/1382619/222961170-ae45c4b8-2f23-4308-9d90-3a8af237a673.png)

-## Motivation

-Our team (Ankit & Ashita) started the [foss42](https://foss42.com) initiative of building open source APIs a few months back and after working with various API clients we always felt that many of these clients lacked cross-platform support and good code generation ability especially for mobile first developers.
-As Flutter is a cross platform framework and could help us achieve this from a single code-base, we decided to start working on this open source initiative in FOSS Hack 3.0 using Flutter.

-## Project Timeline

-This is a new project that was started on 4th March, 2023.

-## Roadmap
+## Need Any Help?

-The following is the initial roadmap that we laid out before we started hacking this project.
-(What we have achieved so far has a tick ✅)

-✅ App UI
-✅ Allowing users to create, duplicate, delete, rearrange API requests
-✅ Flutter App State Management using riverpod
-✅ Users can select the request method (GET, POST, PATCH, etc.)
-✅ Users can input query parameters, headers and body
-✅ Fetching results
-✅ Displaying results is a nice form
-✅ Users can take a copy of the response
-🚧 Generating the Dart code corresponding to the requests
-🚧 Saving the collection of requests created by the user (Persistence)

-## Current Limitations

-- The request body currently supports only text and json input.
-File, Form-field and other inputs will be supported soon.
-- The response body that can be currently visualized should be a text or json.
-We have plans to support more mime-types in near future.
-For example, if the response is a video, the user will be able to directly play that video in the tool in near future.
-- Due to time constraints we currently do not have collection persistence or export as it will require some more work and we will continue working on it.
+In case you need any help with API Dash or are encountering any issue while runninng the tool, please feel free to drop by our [Discord server](https://bit.ly/heyfoss) and we can have a chat in the **#foss** channel.

+## Provide Feedback, Report Bugs & Request New Features

+Just click on the [Issue tab](https://github.com/foss42/api-dash/issues) to raise a new issue in this repo.

+## How can I Contribute?

+We value your participation in this open source project.
+If you have ideas or suggestions to improve API Dash, please feel free to start a new Issue in this repository.
+We would love to work with you on the subsequent PRs.

+## I have not contributed to any open source project before.
+Will I get any guidance?

+In case you are new to the open source ecosystem, we would be more than happy to guide you through the entire process.
+Please feel free to get in touch via GitHub issues or drop by our [Discord server](https://bit.ly/heyfoss).